arlac77/etag-cache-leveldb/README.md

 ## rawTagData

-Strips away etagflags (weak ant the like)
+Strips away etag flags (weak ant the like)

 ### Parameters